A data-driven approach to beating SAA out-of-sample: So, what is the catch?

-While this appears to contradict Theorem \ref{theorem:out-of-sample}, which says that it is always possible to beat SAA using DRO/DOO, there is actually no inconsistency.
-The main difference is because \cite{Lam2} considers the large data limit, whereas our results apply to moderately sized data sets.
-We see from \eqref{eq:out-of-sample-reward} that the difference between the reward from the DRO/DOO solution and the SAA optimizer is on the order of $\delta/n$, and the advantage over SAA is small and vanishes at a rate faster than $1/n$ if $\delta \equiv \delta_n$ itself is going to $0$.
-Indeed, if we include the terms of order $\delta^2$ in \eqref{eq:out-of-sample-reward}, it was noted in Remark \ref{rem:delta} that the optimal choice of $\delta$ is of order $1/n$ and the improvement over SAA if of the order $1/n^2$.
+While this appears to contradict Theorem \ref{theorem:out-of-sample}, which says that it is always possible to beat SAA using DRO/DOO, there is actually no inconsistency. \cite{Lam2} shows the optimality of the {\it limiting reward distribution} of SAA under second order stochastic dominance, whereas we use the asymptotic distribution of the DRO/DOO and SAA solutions to estimate the difference between the out-of-sample expected rewards for finite $n$ \eqref{eq:out-of-sample-reward}.This difference is of order $\delta/n$, and the advantage of DRO/DOO over SAA vanishes at a rate faster than $1/n$ if $\delta \equiv \delta_n$ itself is going to $0$.
+Indeed, it was shown in Theorem \ref{theorem:out-of-sample} that the optimal choice of $\delta$ is of order $1/n$ and the improvement over SAA is of the order $1/n^2$.
 If the goal is to beat the expected reward of SAA out-of-sample, the improvement from DRO/DOO is at best modest when data sets are moderate and diminishes quickly in $n$.
 There is no advantage in the limit, consistent with \cite{Lam2}.

-We have argued, however, that the advantage of DRO is more than the possibility that it can sometimes, but not always, beat SAA out-of-sample by just a little bit\footnote{ Some have argued that these improvements, though modest, have made all the difference in the success of DRO in certain applications, and perhaps, in some paper publication decisions as well.
-We do not disagree.}: It also reduces the sensitivity of the expected reward to misspecification in the nominal.
+We have argued, however, that the advantage of DRO is more than the possibility that it can sometimes, but not always, beat SAA out-of-sample by just a little bit: It also reduces the sensitivity of the expected reward to misspecification in the nominal which, as the reader may recall, was the point of robust decision making in the first place.
 More generally, it captures the tradeoff between maximizing expected reward and controlling sensitivity which is relevant in many applications of data-driven decision making.